AIRob/mesos-in-action-code-samples/chapter06/README.md

+# Chapter 06
-This directory contains examples from chapter 06: Mesos In Production.
+This directory contains examples from Chapter 06: Mesos in Production.

 ### acls/
 This directory contains access control list (ACL) examples.